Assoc Prof Xiao Hong

 |Assoc Prof Wee Shiou Liang

-Deputy Director and Faility Program Lead, Geriatric Education and Research Institute (GERI)
+Deputy Director and Fraility Program Lead, Geriatric Education and Research Institute (GERI)

-Associate Profession, Faculty of Health and Social Sciences, Singapore Institute of Technology (SIT)
+Associate Professor, Faculty of Health and Social Sciences, Singapore Institute of Technology (SIT)

 Associate Professor Wee Shiou Liang is Deputy Director and Frailty Program Lead of Geriatric Education and Research Institute (GERI).
 GERI was set up in 2015 as a national entity under Ministry of Health (MOH) to develop, coordinate and implement various initiatives to strengthen geriatric education, research and service planning in the clinical and health service aspects of aging.
 The Research Program on Frailty Identification, Prevention and Management is a key thrust for GERI.
 The program seeks to translate evidence into policy and practice to help older people maintain their health and function, age in place and delay adverse health outcomes.
 A year from its birth, the program has an active research agenda of more than 20 projects and has also obtained research grants from MOH NMRC National Innovation Challenge, A*STAR MedTech Innovation Grant, MOE Translational Innovation Grant etc in active partnership with the Universities and other Research Institutes.
 Dr Wee is also Associate Professor in the Faculty of Health and Social Sciences of the Singapore Institute of Technology (SIT).
 The faculty offers applied degree programs in physiotherapy, occupational therapy, nursing, radiography and radiation therapy through innovative university education by integrating learning, industry and community.